harrylewis/python-uinames/README.md

 This is a light python wrapper for the [UINames API](https://uinames.com/) developed by [Thom](https://github.com/thm).
 It allows you to generate random identities (based on a few parameters) for use as mock user data.

+This version has only been tested with the latest version of python 2.7.

 ### Installation

 This library can be installed with pip: